Non-isothermal non-Newtonian fluids: the stationary case: Finite element approximation: the Carreau law case

 The convergence results in terms of the $\textbf{L}^2$ and $\textbf{H}^1$ velocity errors, $L^2$ pressure error and $H^1$ temperature error, obtained using quadratic ($r=2$) finite elements for velocity and temperature and linear ($r=1$) finite elements for pressure, are reported in Figure \ref{fig:P2P1P2_nuinf05} (left).

 The corresponding results when cubic ($r=3$) finite elements for velocity and temperature and quadratic ($r=2$) finite elements for pressure are adopted, as displayed in Figure \ref{fig:P2P1P2_nuinf05} (right).
 In both cases, optimal convergence rates are achieved (with a slight superconvergence for the pressure error).
-This is in agreement with the approximation results of Theorem \ref{theoesti:2} combined with standard interpolation error estimates (see, e.g., \cite{BrennerScott}).
+This is in agreement with the approximation results of Theorem \ref{theoesti:2} combined with standard interpolation error estimates {(cf. Remark \ref{oss:orders})}.